jcarbonnell/jcarbonnell/README.md

 - 2025 - Nominated for ML Prize by opencampus
 - 2025 - One Trillion Agents Hackathon
-- 2024 - Selected for the NEAR Protocol rewards program
+- 2024 - Selected for the NEAR Protocol rewards
 - 2024 - ETHglobal Bangkok
 - 2024 - DevCon 7
 - 2024 - 42 Barcelona